 Combining Your Names and Initials

 A widely used format for professional email addresses in business settings involves combining names and initials in the email ID.
+Instead of utilizing full names, this method helps minimize the chances of multiple individuals requiring the same email address within a company.

-Just like using your first and last names, there are several ways to do this including:
+Just like using your first and last names, there are several ways to do this, including:

 1. Using the Initial of Your First Name Plus Your Full Last Name